Cranial UltrasoundSkip to the navigation

-Ultrasound waves cannot pass through bones, so an ultrasound to evaluate the brain cannot be done after the bones of the skull (cranium) have grown together.
-Cranial ultrasound can be done on babies before the bones of the skull have grown together or on adults after the skull has been surgically opened.
-It may be used to evaluate problems in the brain and ventricles in babies up to about 18 months old.
+Ultrasound waves can't pass through bones.
+So an ultrasound to check the brain can't be done after the bones of the skull (cranium) have grown together.
+Cranial ultrasound can be done on babies before the bones of the skull have grown together.
+Or it can be done on adults after the skull has been opened with surgery.
+In adults, the test may be done to see brain masses during brain surgery.

 Cranial ultrasound for babies

 IVH is more common in premature babies than in full-term babies.
-When it occurs, it most commonly develops in the first 3 to 4 days after birth.
-Most cases of IVH can be detected by cranial ultrasound by the first week after delivery.
-In contrast, PVL can take several weeks to detect.
-For this reason, cranial ultrasound may be repeated 4 to 8 weeks after delivery if PVL is suspected.
-Several cranial ultrasound tests may be done to evaluate areas in the brain.
-See two newborn babies' cranial ultrasound images.
+When it occurs, it most often happens in the first 3 to 4 days after birth.
+Most cases of IVH can be found with cranial ultrasound by the first week after birth.
+But PVL can take several weeks to detect.
+If PVL is suspected, cranial ultrasound may be repeated 4 to 8 weeks after the birth.
+Several of these tests may be done to check areas in the brain.

 Cranial ultrasound for adults

-Cranial ultrasound may be done on an adult to help locate a brain mass.
-Because cranial ultrasound cannot be done after the skull bones have fused, it is only done after the skull has been surgically opened during brain surgery.
+Cranial ultrasound may be done on an adult to help find a brain mass.
+Because the test can't be done after the skull bones have fused, it is only done after the skull has been opened during brain surgery.

 Why It Is Done

-In babies, cranial ultrasound usually is only done:
+In babies, cranial ultrasound usually is done:

-- As part of routine screening of babies born prematurely to detect bleeding in the brain, such as intraventricular hemorrhage (IVH).
+- As part of routine tests in premature babies.
+The test is used to find bleeding in the brain, such as intraventricular hemorrhage (IVH).

-- To screen for brain problems that may be present from birth (such as congenital hydrocephalus).
+- To screen for brain problems that may be present from birth.
+For example, it may look for congenital hydrocephalus.

 - To look for infection or abnormal growths in or around the brain.

-In adults, cranial ultrasound may be done during brain surgery to help locate a brain mass.
+In adults, the test may be done during brain surgery to help find a brain mass.

 How To Prepare

-If an older baby is having the test, it may help to have the baby be a little hungry.
-The baby can be fed during the test, which will help the baby be comforted and hold still during the test.
+If an older baby is having the test, it may help if the baby is a little hungry.
+You can feed your baby during the test.
+This may help calm your baby so he or she will hold still during the test.

 How It Is Done

-Your baby will lie on his or her back, the transducer is moved across the soft spot (fontanelle) on top of the head.
+Your baby will lie on his or her back.
+The transducer is moved across the soft spot on top of the head.
+This spot is called the fontanelle.
 You may be asked to hold your baby during the test.
-Pictures of the brain and inner fluid chambers (ventricles) can be seen on a video monitor.
+Pictures of the brain and inner fluid chambers (ventricles) can be seen on a video screen.

-For an adult, cranial ultrasound is done during brain surgery to help find a brain mass.
+For an adult, the test is done during brain surgery to help find a brain mass.

-A cranial ultrasound usually takes 15 to 30 minutes.
+The test usually takes 15 to 30 minutes.

 How It Feels

-There are no known risks linked with a cranial ultrasound test.
+There are no known risks for this test.

-The size and shape of the brain appear normal.
+The size and shape of the brain look normal.

 The size of the brain's inner fluid chambers (ventricles) is normal.

-Brain tissue appears normal.
-No bleeding, suspicious areas (lesions), abnormal growths, or evidence of infection are present.
+Brain tissue looks normal.
+There are no signs of bleeding, suspicious areas (lesions), abnormal growths, or infection.

-Bleeding in the brain may be present, which may indicate intraventricular hemorrhage (IVH).
-Repeated tests are often done to check the bleeding or to look for problems caused by the bleeding.
+Bleeding in the brain may be present.
+This may be a sign of intraventricular hemorrhage (IVH).
+The test may be repeated to keep track of the bleeding or to look for problems caused by the bleeding.

-Suspicious areas or lesions around the brain's ventricles may be present.
+Suspicious areas or lesions around the brain's ventricles may be seen.
 This may be a sign of periventricular leukomalacia (PVL).

-The brain and ventricles may be enlarged from the buildup of excessive amounts of cerebrospinal fluid (CSF).
-This may point to hydrocephalus.
+The brain and ventricles may be enlarged from the buildup of too much cerebrospinal fluid (CSF).
+This may be a sign of hydrocephalus.

-Abnormal growths may be present, which may point to a tumor or cyst.
+Abnormal growths may be present.
+This may be a sign of a tumor or cyst.

 What Affects the Test

-Reasons you may not be able to have the test or why the results may not be helpful include:
+You or your baby may not be able to have the test, or the results may not be helpful, if:

-- The baby does not remain still during the test.
+- The baby does not stay still during the test.

-- Having an open wound or recent surgical wound in the area being viewed.
+- There is an open wound or recent surgical wound in the area being viewed.

 What To Think About

-- Because ultrasound cannot penetrate bone, cranial ultrasound can be performed only on babies whose skull (cranial) bones have not yet grown together.
-But duplex Doppler ultrasound can be done to evaluate blood flow in the brain in children and adults.
-For more information, see the topic Doppler Ultrasound.
+- Ultrasound can't go through bone, so cranial ultrasound can be done only on babies whose skull (cranial) bones have not yet grown together.
+But duplex Doppler ultrasound can be done to check blood flow in the brain in children and adults.
+To learn more, see the topic Doppler Ultrasound.

-- Periventricular leukomalacia (PVL) is not usually detectable until several weeks after birth.
-For this reason, cranial ultrasound is generally done 4 to 8 weeks after delivery.
-Because cranial ultrasound may find suspicious areas in the brain that may or may not be PVL, ultrasound testing may be repeated over several weeks.
-Babies with PVL or intraventricular hemorrhage (IVH) may develop normally or may have varying levels of disability, including cerebral palsy or an intellectual disability.
+- Periventricular leukomalacia (PVL) usually can't be found until several weeks after birth.
+For this reason, cranial ultrasound is generally done 4 to 8 weeks after birth.
+Cranial ultrasound may find suspicious areas in the brain that may or may not be PVL.
+Because of this, ultrasound testing may be repeated over several weeks.
+Babies with PVL or intraventricular hemorrhage (IVH) may develop normally.
+Or they may have disabilities.
+These include cerebral palsy and intellectual disability.

-- Magnetic resonance imaging (MRI) scanning may be done instead of cranial ultrasound to evaluate PVL or IVH in babies born prematurely.
-For more information, see the topic Magnetic Resonance Imaging (MRI) of the Head.
+- MRI scanning may be done instead of cranial ultrasound to evaluate PVL or IVH in premature babies.
+To learn more, see the topic Magnetic Resonance Imaging (MRI) of the Head.

 Other Works Consulted